 Campus Pathways and sidewalks are patrolled by Campus Safety officers on foot, in golf carts and on bikes, 24 hours a day, 7 days a week, 365 days a year.
 All pathways and sidewalks have emergency blue light phones placed at appropriate intervals for a person walking in case they require emergency assistance.

 Students, faculty and staff are reminded that they should always walk on a sidewalk and never in a street.
 Jaywalking is a concern at all times and students are reminded to only cross intersections at a crosswalk and to only do so when the traffic signals indicate it is safe to cross.

 If you notice that a street light is out or that maybe the light on a blue light emergency phone is not lit, please contact Campus Safety at 773.508.6039 to report it so it can be fixed.
 If you notice any other issues with a pathway, such as a crack in a sidewalk or dangerous ice accumulation, please contact the facilities department.

-The Rape Aggression Defense class is a program of realistic, self-defense tactics and techniques.
-The RAD System is a comprehensive course for women that begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on-defense training.
+The Rape Aggression Defense class is a program of realistic, self-defense tactics and techniques with emphasis on awareness, prevention, risk reduction and avoidance.

 Classes are held at the LSC throughout the year based on requests.
 To work with a trainer to organize a training class, please email firstname.lastname@example.org